henrywho16/CISC867_Project/README.md

 My code is entirely based on the author's source code.
 This github repository acts as a supplement for the original source code.

-Clone the original source code.
+1. Clone the original source code.

-Setup the environment.
+2. Setup the environment.

-The original project has a specific set of operating environment.
+3. The original project has a specific set of operating environment.
 During the environment setup process, the original environment setup file: spec-file.txt is not working.
 Packages with .conda extension are replaced with .tar.bz2 in the repo.anaconda.com.
 Instead use my spec-file-update.txt to create an environment After setting up the environment, all of the required packages for model training are installed.

 Model training.
 Put my fast_runner to the root folder, double click and wait for 400+ hours. output.7z contains the result from my training.
-4.Analize outcome.
+4. Analyze outcome.

 Relative Performance (Figure 4).
 Put fast_compute_relative_performances.py to the root folder.
 It will generate relative performance for all optimizers in one click.